 Another reason behind Gandhi’s unprecedented popularity with the subjugated masses was the Mahatma’s extraordinary courage and determination.
 The author details five abnegating fasts undertaken by Gandhi for what he believed were crucial national issues which brought him to the brink of death.
 This quality of readiness to die for important causes made him more precious to the populace.

-To the author’s credit, this biography also frankly recounts Gandhiji’s quirks and whims — sexual abstinence, food and nutrition fads as well as his somewhat bizarre sex experiments.
+To the author’s credit, Gandhi: The years that changed the world also frankly recounts Gandhiji’s quirks and whims — sexual abstinence, food and nutrition fads as well as his somewhat bizarre sex experiments.
 But in retrospect, it’s clear this great soul believed that inner struggle and purification was a necessary precondition of successful political leadership.
 Because of his intense inner struggles and consequent development and articulation of the principles of non-violence, self-sacrifice and a messianic appeal for the unity of humanity which he not merely preached, but practised, Mahatma Gandhi succeeded in shaming the experienced leaders of imperial Great Britain who were forced to concede India’s independence in 1947 a mere 33 years after he took up the cause of purna swaraj (complete independence) in right earnest.

 Yet as the nation led by the ruling BJP begins the Mahatma’s sesquicentennial anniversary, it is useful to recall and reiterate the importance of Gandhi’s legacy.
 “To deliver India from British rule was by no means Gandhi’s only preoccupation.
 The forging of harmonious relations between India’s often disputatious religious communities was a second.
 The desire to end the pernicious practice of untouchability in his own Hindu faith was a third.
 And an impulse to develop economic self-reliance for India and moral self-reliance for Indians was fourth.
 These campaigns were conducted in parallel.
 All were of equal importance to him,” writes Guha.